Photo of Young Scholars students talking in class

 Eligibility for the Young Scholars High School Program

 • Scores in the 85th percentile or greater in all sections of their standardized tests (SAT, PSAT, ACT).
-(Students who have not taken any standardized tests may submit an additional letter of recommendation.)
+An additional letter of recommendation is needed if forgoing standardized test score submission.

 • Writing that shows both technical skill and intellectual depth